chichiwang/notes/languages/javascript/you-dont-know-js/02-scope-and-closures/appendixA/README.md

 ```

 If auto-initialization of `const` occurred, the `console.log(..)` statement above would print `undefined`.
 However, it would be strange for a constant to hold two different values (`undefined` and `"Frank"` at different times in the program execution.
 It was therefore determined that any access to the variable prior to assignment would result in a TDZ error.

+#### Who `let` the TDZ Out?
+Why does TDZ apply to `let` in the same way it applies to `const`?
+TC39 made the decision in order to maintain consistency with `const` as well as leveraging it as a way to discourage developers from leveraging variable hoisting.

+The author of this book disagrees with this decision and argues that `let` is much more like `var` as a declarator and should behave more like `var`.
+Kyle sees it as more reasonable that `const` be unique in that it is enforced to be defined at the top of a scope.

 [▲ Return to Sections](#sections)